Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 We learned that a function is a named block of code that encapsulates a specific task that can be invoked.
 When we create a function we should come up with a name that describes what the function does and also define the arguments that should be passed to the function.
 Additionally, functions keep our code DRY because we can call a function when we need the logic inside the function to run instead of needing to repeat what was already written.

-We also set up the Snowman project in our `snowman_project` directory and started writing functions for the Snowman game in our `snowman_project` directory.
+We also set up the Snowman project in our `snowman_project` directory and started writing functions for the Snowman game in `snowman.py`.
 We will continue adding to our game in future lessons.